sqlc-dev/sqlc/README.md

 > sqlc is **very new** and under rapid development.
 >
 > The code it generates is correct and safe for production use, but
-> there is currently no garantee of stability or backwards-compatibility of
+> there is currently no guarantee of stability or backwards-compatibility of
 > the command line interface, configuration file format or generated code.
 >
 > 🚨